Your search did not match any results.

 Oracle has formal requirements for managing data retention.
 These operational policies define requirements per data type and category, including examples of records in various Oracle departments.

 Developing and maintaining accurate system inventory is a necessary element for effective general information systems management and operational security.
 Oracle’s Information Systems Inventory Policy requires that an accurate and current inventory be maintained for all information systems holding critical and highly critical information assets in Oracle Corporate and Cloud infrastructures.
-This inventory must be managed within an inventory system approved by the Oracle Security Oversight Committee (OSOC).

 Oracle policy specifies the data (or fields) which must be maintained about these information systems in the approved system inventory.
 The required technical and business information fall in the following categories: